Psiale/todolist/refactorNotes.md

 // ------- GENERAL FUNCTIONS ---------//
 - Function to verify if there are any projects in local storage (or if a given local storage cache has anything in it)

+Add placeholder to new tasks - seems to have dissapeared